nathanielknopf/Old_RFID/README.txt

 		2e.
 OTHER TERMINOLOGY
 		2f.
 CONFIG
 	3. BASIC DESCRIPTION OF METHODOLOGY
+		3a.
+PART I (COLLECTION OF RAW DATA)
+		3b.
+PART II (PARSING RAW DATA FOR CLOCKLAB)
 	4. DETAILED DESCRIPTION OF METHODOLOGY
 		4a.
 PART I (COLLECTION OF RAW DATA)
 			4ai.
 TUBECODE